Restrictions

 • triangular serrated teeth

-• dark grey, sliver grey to bronze on upper (dorsal) side
+• dark grey, sliver grey to bronze colouring on the upper (dorsal) side

 • a white underside